Beef tenderloin: Processing and preparation

 Whole tenderloins are sold as either "unpeeled" (meaning the fat and silver skin remain), "peeled" (meaning that the fat is removed, but silver skin remains), or as PSMOs ("pismos"), which is short for "peeled, side muscle on" (side muscle refers to the "chain").
 Since it is the most tender part of the animal, beef dishes requiring exceptionally tender meat, such as steak tartare, are ideally made from the tenderloin.

 Cuts

 The three main "cuts" of the tenderloin are the butt, the center cut, and the tail.

 The butt end is usually suitable for carpaccio, as the eye can be quite large; cutting a whole tenderloin into steaks of equal weight will yield proportionally very thin steaks from the butt end.

 The center cut is suitable for portion-controlled steaks, as the diameter of the eye remains relatively consistent.
-The center cut can yield the traditional filet mignon or tenderloin steak, as well as the Chateaubriand and Beef Wellington.
+The center cut can yield filet mignon or tenderloin steak, as well as the Chateaubriand and Beef Wellington.

 The tail, which is generally unsuitable for steaks due to size inconsistency, can be used for Tournedos, rounds too small to serve as an individual filet mignon-sized entre, typically plated as a pair and often cooked with bacon or lard for added richness, or used in recipes where small pieces of a tender cut are called for.